al3w0f205/al3w0f205/README.md

 ---

-I'm a Software Engineering student based in Quito who enjoys building things from scratch — whether that's a low-level C program, a Python bot, or a self-hosted server stack running on my own hardware.
+I'm a Software Engineering student, in Quito who enjoys building things from scratch — whether that's a low-level C program, a Python bot, or a self-hosted server stack running on my own hardware.
 I like understanding how things work under the hood.

-When I'm not in class, I'm probably SSH'd into something.

 ---